10 Black Women to Watch in the Spirits Industry

 Marvina Robinson of B. Stuyvesant Champagne

 Founder of B. Stuyvesant Champagne, Marvina Robinson is one of the few Black women who owns her own champagne brand.
-After working on Wall Street for over 20 years, Robinson launched B. Stuyvesant, named after the Brooklyn neighborhood where she grew up. in February 2020.
+After working on Wall Street for over 20 years, Robinson launched B. Stuyvesant, named after the Brooklyn neighborhood where she grew up.
 The brand has two signature cuvées: Grand Réserve and Brut Rosé, and a limited edition Heritage.